 If you take online gaming seriously, it is.
 Once you connect to a VPN server, you’re immediately protecting yourself from DDoS attacks.
 How can a malicious player target you for an attack if your IP address is hidden behind a VPN server?

 There’s a reason NordVPN is the best VPN for Xbox, PS4, and Nintendo Switch.
 With 5,000+ servers in over 50 countries, uninterrupted gaming is at your fingertips.
 No more bandwidth throttling, and ping is a thing of the past when you can just choose a VPN server closest to the game server.
+Gamers can benefit from using NordVPN's Meshnet feature to connect their devices for a secure multiplayer gaming experience.

 NordVPN also has the Threat Protection feature.
 It helps you identify malware-ridden files, stops you from landing on malicious websites, and blocks trackers and intrusive ads on the spot.
 It also makes your browsing safer and smoother.